yaseenkady/tree.pro/raw/0_congenital/turner_syndrome.md

 1 in 2000 females.

-100% cases have short stature.
+100% of cases have short stature.

-25% cases have webbed neck.
+25% of cases have webbed neck.

-39% cases have kidney disease.
+39% of cases have kidney disease.

-47% cases have cubitus valgus.
+47% of cases have cubitus valgus.

-55% cases have heart disease.
+55% of cases have heart disease.

-96% cases have gonadal failure.
+96% of cases have gonadal failure.

 # <